Telenor and TeliaSonera signal truce with Danish mobile merger

 OSLO Norwegian telecoms company Telenor and Sweden's TeliaSonera have agreed to combine their Danish mobile businesses to boost margins in their toughest market.

-The plan to put their Danish operations into a 50-50 joint venture, which aims to save 800 million Danish crowns (84.82 million pounds) a year by 2019, lifted the share price of both companies and their main rival on investor hopes of an end to cut-throat price competition.
+The plan to put their Danish operations into a 50-50 joint venture, which aims to save 800 million Danish crowns ($133 million) a year by 2019, lifted the share price of both companies and their main rival on investor hopes of an end to cut-throat price competition.

 The combined business would be broadly on a par with Denmark's former national telecoms operator TDC and could raise competition concerns because the new top two players would each hold 40 percent of the market.
 It would also leave Hi3G, marketed under the name 3 and majority owned by Hutchison Whampoa, a distant third.